Dean Baynes

 Dean Leonard M. Baynes Scholarship for Diversity in Law

 It’s not every day that someone gives a gift of $10,000 in your name.
-University of Houston Law Center Dean Leonard M. Baynes received that remarkable honor when Regina Rogers*, a Houston philanthropist, community activist and graduate of the UH Law Center in 1970 donated $10,000 to create the Dean Leonard M. Baynes Scholarship for Diversity in Law.
+University of Houston Law Center Dean Leonard M. Baynes received that remarkable honor when Regina Rogers*, a Houston philanthropist, community activist and graduate of the UH Law Center in 1970, donated $10,000 to create the Dean Leonard M. Baynes Scholarship for Diversity in Law.

 “When Regina decided to give $10,000 in my name, oh my goodness, I was so surprised,” said Baynes.

 Dean Baynes notes that the legal profession is not particularly diverse.
 “There are not enough people from different backgrounds in law.
-One of my goals as dean is to increase diversity.
+One of my goals as a dean is to increase diversity.
 To be so generous in an area that means so much to me is very heartwarming.”

 Diversity is a very broad concept, Baynes observed.
 “Besides gender, racial and ethnic groups, diversity also includes the LGBTQ+ community and first-time college students,” he said.
 “For so many people who are talented, smart and have good credentials, scholarships make the difference in which law schools they decide to attend.
 It’s very important that we provide as many scholarships as we can, since law schools that offer more scholarships are the ones students gravitate to.
 Often in diverse communities, scholarships matter a lot.
 We don’t want economics to stand in the way of having students succeeding and partaking in this great profession.”